jmcanterafonseca-iota/reactor-iota/README.md

 channel associated to the target.
 The `seed` is the secret used to create such a channel and to anchor action's hashes.
 Such seed is used to generate an Ed25519 key pair which public key component is stored under the `publicKey` custom field.
-The public key allows to verify the authenticity of the anchored messages.
+The public key allows to verify the authenticity of the anchored messages when fetched.

 Last but not least, the `iotaAnchoringChannel` dictionary contains the `nextAnchorageID` member which allows the Reactor script to continue anchoring messages to the same IOTA Streams